httptoolkit/mockttp/docs/setup.md

 #### Browser + Node.Js setup

-Connecting to mock servers in both the example configurations above uses exactly the same code, so the only difference is that your browser needs a standalone server first.
+Connecting to mock servers in both the example configurations above uses exactly the same code, so the only difference is that your browser needs an admin server first.
 You can do this easily using only one set of test code by setting up your test configuration to do something like:

 * Run Node tests
-* Start standalone server
+* Start admin server
 * Run browser tests
-* Stop standalone server
+* Stop admin server

 ## Mocking HTTPS